 6. How to make locate ignore case distinctions

 By default, the search operation the locate command performs is case sensitive.
 But you can force the tool to ignore case distinctions using the -i command line option.

-For example, I executed the the same command we used in last section above, but added the -0 command line option:
+For example, I've executed the same command we used in the last section above, but added the -0 command-line option:

 So you can see that the newline separator is no longer there - it has been replaced with NUL.

-8. How to search for exact filename using locate
+9. How to search for an exact filename using locate

 By default, when you search for a filename using locate, then the name you pass - say NAME - is implicitly replaced by *NAME*.
 For example, if I search for a filename 'testfile', then all names matching *testfile* are produced in the output: